dermatz/woodoo-buildtools/README.md

 ## Issue-Reporting
 Feel free to report issues or add pull-requests.
 Thanks for your support!

+## Thanks goes to
+- Inspiration for the installation process by https://github.com/ahmadawais

 ## License
 This project is licensed under the Open Software License 3.0.
 [Read more](https://choosealicense.com/licenses/osl-3.0/#)